marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 The MQTT flow is based on a json String formatted as follow:

 ***{"output0":"0","output1":"0","output2":"1","output3":"0"}***

 Where "output0" is connected to the Esp8266-01 module GPIO0 etc...

-"***output0***" value of the property represent the output state "*1"="ON" /"HIGH"* or *"0"="OFF"/"LOW"* id reverse is selected:
+"***output0***" value of the property represent the output state "*1"="ON" /"HIGH"* or *"0"="OFF"/"LOW"* if reverse is selected:
+"*0"="ON" /"HIGH"* or *"1"="OFF"/"LOW"*

-The module is publishing the output state via the json string formatted above on the mqtt1Topic1 every time any state of the 4 output is modified either by the web interface or via the MQTT subscribed channel.
+The module is publishing the output state via the json string formatted above on the ***MQTT Publish topic*** every time any state of the 4 output is modified either by the web interface or via the MQTT subscribed channel.